xychenxy/pirate-shopping/README.md

 The pirate shopping project is one of my side projects that allows me to keep adding some tech to advance my skillset.

-Now this project is deployed by Netlify, https://super-online-shopping.netlify.app/

 <br/>